 A New Age of Reporting and Analysis – Wednesday, October 28 at 10 a.m.
 ET

-CNN Chief Political Analyst Gloria Borger and Aspen Digital Executive Director Vivian Schiller will discuss how campaign and election coverage in 2020 is unlike any previous election, whether the media has voters’ attention and trust amid heightened polarization and misinformation, and what Election Night – or week or month – might look like.
+CNN Chief Political Analyst Gloria Borger and Aspen Digital Executive Director Vivian Schiller will discuss how campaign and election coverage in 2020 is unlike any previous election, whether the media and social platforms have voters’ attention and trust amid heightened polarization and misinformation, and what Election Night – or week or month – might look like.

 Now What? – Post-Election; Date and Time TBD